TechQuanta/java-course/core-java/java-basics/index.md

 **Write Program → Compile Program (javac) → JVM Output**

+It provide runtime env not for java progarm for bytecode .class files to be executed.

+JVM is platform-dependent because its tailored to specific hardware and software platforms.

+JVM implementation is known as JRE.

+When ever we create an instance of Java file using Java command on terminal with file name we initialise the instance of the JVM.

 - Programmer will write the code.
 - `javac` compiler will compile it.
 It is in JDK (Java Development Toolkit).
 It takes the program, converts it into bytecode as output.
 - In Running Phase, JVM will take bytecode, convert it to machine code, and show output to the user.